tripitakit/timon/README.md

 Appcelerator Titanium Alloy test-study client app for a mongoDB crud rest api.

-A cross-platform mobile client application with persistence on a self-hosted mongoDB Node.js (express) server app.
+This project will build an iOS/Android cross-platform mobile-app client of a self-hosted mongoDB Node.js (express) server application.

+Use an Alloy custom sync adapter to perform basic crud operation through a rest api to fetch and persist data on a remote mongoDB database server.

 The MonoDB-Node.js server application's project is [timon-server](https://github.com/tripitakit/timon-server)